VCityTeam/UD-Viz/packages/browser/src/Component/Itowns/3DTiles/Docs/3DTilesUtils.md

 This function is relatively straightforward.
 It simply counts the number of tiles are currently rendered on the scene.

-### `setTileVerticesColor(tile, newColor, indexArray)` - Colors vertices of a tile

-This function is used to set the color of the vertices of a tile.
-It does not affect the material color, but rather the geometry 'color' attribute.
-The default color rendering method is also changed (the `vertexColors` property of the material is set to `THREE.VertexColors`).
-It is possible to change the color of specific vertices of the tile.
-They are specified in the optional `indexArray` parameter, which is an array of indexes for the vertices (same indexes used in the `_BATCHID` attribute, for example).

 ### `createTileGroups(tile, materials, ranges)` - Create tile groups and set materials

 This function is used to group the vertices of the tile into different "groups".
 A group is a set of consecutive vertices with the same material.
 This function can be used to change the material (color, opacity, etc.) of different parts of the tile.
 Different materials can be used at the same time.

-### `createTileGroupsFromBatchIDs(tile, groups)` - Create tile groups from batch IDs

-This function serves as a convenient helper to create tile groups without specifying vertex ranges, but rather batch IDs.
-Batch IDs are much simpler to manipulate and retrieve, with for example the `pickObjectsAt` function.

-### `removeTileVerticesColor(tile)` - Remove the color from tile vertices

-This function removes the `color` attribute from the geometry of the tile and sets the `vertexColors` property of the material to `THREE.NoColor`, meaning that the tile color will be determined by only the material color.

 ### `updateITownsView(view, layer)` - Updates the scene

 The purpose of this function is to tell the iTowns view to update the scene.
 It is necessary to call this function when you make changes to the color of some tiles, for example.

-### `getVerticesCentroid(tile, indexArray)` - Computes the centroid of the vertices

-This function computes the centroid of the given vertices. `indexArray` is the array of indexes used to specify which vertices in the tile should be considered.
-This array is assumed to be contiguous and sorted.

 ### `getMeshFromTile(tile)` - Gets the mesh component of a tile